survivejs/webpack-book/manuscript/02_compared.md

 });
 ```

 This latter approach definitely eliminates some of the clutter.
 You will still end up with some code that might feel redundant.
-Given there's ES6 now, it probably doesn't make much sense to use AMD anymore unless you really must due to legacy reasons.
+Given there's ES6 now, it probably doesn't make much sense to use AMD anymore unless you must due to legacy reasons.

 T> Jamund Ferguson has written a nice blog series on how to port from [RequireJS to webpack](https://gist.github.com/xjamundx/b1c800e9282e16a6a18e).